jinuue/FLIPTACTOE/README.md

 7. The game automatically detects when a player wins or when the game is a draw, displaying a popup with the result.
 8. Click **_"New Game"_** to start a new round or "Reset Game" to reset all scores and start fresh.

-### Sound Effects
-> [!NOTE]
-> sound effects used are copyright-free & subject to change

-+ Card Flip: Played when a card is flipped.
-+ Win: Played when a player wins the game.
-+ Draw: Played when the game ends in a draw.
-+ Restart: Played when the game is reset.
-+ New Game: Played when starting a new game.

-### Floating Symbols
-The background features floating X's and O's that move from the bottom to the top of the screen, adding a dynamic element to the visual design.

 ## Compatibility
 **Browsers:** Compatible with the latest versions of Chrome, Firefox, Safari, and Edge.
 **Operating Systems:** Works on Windows, macOS, and Linux.